M0M0-D3V/Full-Stack-28-03-21/wk2/README.md

 - Think of it as extra coding practice or job training
 - Similar to coding challenge for web developer job.

-## TOMORROW IS A U.S. HOLIDAY - EASTER SUNDAY
+## DAY2 IS A U.S. HOLIDAY - EASTER SUNDAY

 1. No Zoom Meeting
 2. Lecture will be pre-recorded available on Vimeo